(Originally published on Entrepreneur.com)

 Speak to the problem, not the solution

-If you’re interested in going deeper in exploring how to attract others to your work, check out a simple marketing course here.
-You could be up and running in a matter of hours.
+If you’re interested in going deeper in exploring how to attract others to your work, fill out an application to speak with me and we’ll go from there.